Breaking Bad Ending and Alternate Ending, Explained

 The Revenge on Gretchen-Elliot

 As I once mentioned in my character analysis of Walter a couple of years ago, the most crucial aspect of the show is Walt’s backstory involving Gretchen and Elliot.
 We never really get to know what happened between them, but it’s clear Walt’s ego was ripped into shreds.
 And over the years, feelings of repressed anger, jealousy and hatred piled up with no real escape from the confines of his subconscious.
-Heisenberg is a product of a shattered dream; a consequence of all that rage, pain and ego that have been choking him up since years.
+Heisenberg is a product of a shattered dream, a consequence of all that rage, pain, and ego that have been choking him up for years.

 We never really get to know what brought back this sense of morality in Walt while he was alone in New Hampshire.
-How would a man, who could witness the cold-blooded murder of a 10-year-old-boy and poison an 8-year-old, gain such moral clarity on things?
+How would a man who could witness the cold-blooded murder of a 10-year-old boy and poison an 8-year-old gain such moral clarity on things?
 The makers’ efforts to tie things up neatly and gratify the fans’ desires are evident.
-There’s a deliberate attempt to make us sympathize with the Walt’s plight: An old man dying of cancer, trying to secure his family.
+There’s a deliberate attempt to make us sympathize with Walt’s plight: An old man dying of cancer, trying to secure his family.
 But by now, Walt was truly beyond that.

 Freeing Jesse